 Primary budget balance

-A release from the Central Bank of Brazil showed that the country’s cumulative primary deficit minus any interest payments stood at 136 billion Brazilian real in the 12-month period until March 2016.
-This was a record 2.3% of the country’s GDP.
+Brazil’s fiscal woes have just worsened.
+A release from Banco Central do Brasil, the nation’s central bank, showed that the country’s cumulative primary deficit stood at 125.1 billion reais in the 12-month period ended February 2016.
+This was a record 2.11% of the country’s GDP.
+Brazil’s public sector net debt rose to 2,186.8 billion reais in February, equivalent to 36.8% of the country’s GDP.

 The primary reason for this surge in the primary deficit is that government revenue has continued to shrink due to the poor shape of the economy.
 At the same time, government expenses have continued to rise, resulting in a double whammy for the country’s budget.
 Tulio Maciel, head of the central bank’s economic research department, noted that expenses have been rising at a rate of 12%–13% a year.

 The primary deficit figure assumes importance because it is the main indicator of Brazil’s fiscal state and displays its ability to fulfill its debt obligations.
 Due to this, the figure becomes important for Brazil’s credit rating as well.

 Even with the primary deficit surging, Brazil’s stocks (SQM) (ITUB) (LFL) and the real continue to rise.
 It seems that the worse the news is for Brazil, the better investors are reading it—it gives them hope that the news will add to President Dilma Rousseff’s woes and potentially lead to her impeachment.
 The desire to see her go is overshadowing the country’s market fundamentals.